IronPeak/TicTacToe/Reports/AdministratorManual.md

 * JUnit
 * Spark
 * TravisCI
-* Postgres
 * Codecov
 * Coverity scan
-* Rocket League
 * Java 8

-When a new version is deployed, the developer pushes it's code to the DevelopmentBranch.
-It then tests selenium tests, travis tests and code coverage.
+When a new version is deployed, the developer pushes the code to the DevelopmentBranch.
+It then runs Selenium tests, Travis tests and code coverage.
 When those tests are finished, another developer / administrator accepts the pull request and creates a new pull request from DevelopmentBranch towards master.

-## Ensuring the product
+## Quality control
-The readme file inside the github repo gives the administrator information on how the tests have gone, the code coverage and if the heroku is deployed.
+The readme file found at http://github.com/IronPeak/TicTacToe gives the administrator information on test results, the code coverage and whether the app has been deployed to Heroku.

 ## Team Culture

-The team consists of 5 developers who act in a slice-the-cake role for the team.
-Each team member now has a role of developer, tester, administrator and product owner.
+The team consists of 5 developers.
+Each team member has a role of developer, tester, administrator and product owner.
 Giving the team members equal value.

-We work in a test driven development scheme, giving us a good understanding how things work from the beginning.
+The team uses test driven development, which helps members visualize the complete workflow from start to finish.

-We strive for continuious delivery to give the user the best experience available at each team.
-We also want to minimize the risk of giving a new version.
+We strive for continuious delivery to give the user the best experience available at each time.
+We also want to minimize the risk of releasing a new version, therefore we release quite frequently.